DSC-TCET/gdsc-tcet-website/Contribution.md

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

-Please note we have a code of conduct, please follow it in all your interactions with the project.
+Please note we have a [Code of Conduct](https://github.com/whythoSanskar/gdsc-tcet-website/blob/whythoSanskar-patch-2/Code%20of%20Conduct.md), please follow it in all your interactions with the project.

 ## Steps to Contribute.
 1. Find an issue